thlorenz/learnuv/slides.md

 # Callbacks to implement  Event Emitters

 - when working with **libuv** you may encounter callbacks that are meant to be invoked more than once
-- this allows us to build simple event emitters
+- this allows us to build simple event emitters *supporting one subscriber per event*

 ```c
 struct luv_server_s {